GeorgeGavrilov/CSE110-Lab4/expose/javascript/part2.md

 student.greeting() <br />
 D. Accessing the name property of the object in the Favorite Teacher property in student <br />
 student['Favorite Teacher'].name <br />
-E. Access the first index in the array of the courseLoad property of the student object student.courseLoad[0] <br />
+E. Access the first index in the array of the courseLoad property of the student object <br />
+student.courseLoad[0] <br />

 13.